 22. Space Buns

 Kicky and fun, and also a great look for growing out last year’s curtain bangs.
+It’s also a great way to add some height to flatter strands.

 23. Staticky Braid

 Not to say that wearing it in its full, straight, thick glory doesn’t have its rewards, as seen here.
+This style is smooth, sleek, and classic in the best way.

 Got a flyaway/split-end problem?
 Easy: Tuck it in, if you’re still a few nudges away from making that hair appointment.